rehierl/abstract-properties/04-order-theory/0-5-total-order.md

 <!-- ======================================================================= -->
 # total order

-A ordered set `P := (V,R)` which is a (simple) partial order and, in addition to that also **connex** can be described as an ordered set that is associated with a **(simple) total order** relation.
+An ordered set `P := (V,R)` which is a (simple) partial order and, in addition to that also **connex** can be described as an ordered set that is associated with a **(simple) total order** relation.
 Based on that, the ordered set can itself be described as a (simple) total order, or as a **(simple) toset** (i.e. a (simple) totally ordered set).

-* a (simple) total order is a connex simple partial order
+* any (simple) total order is a connex simple partial order

-A ordered set `P := (V,R)` which is a strict partial order and, in addition to that also **trichotomous** can be described as an ordered set that is associated with a **strict total order** relation.
+An ordered set `P := (V,R)` which is a strict partial order and, in addition to that also **trichotomous** can be described as an ordered set that is associated with a **strict total order** relation.
 Based on that, the ordered set can itself be described as a strict total order, or as a **strict toset** (i.e. a strict totally ordered set).

-* a strict total order is a connex strict partial order
+* any strict total order is a connex strict partial order
-* a strict total order is a trichotomous partial order
+* any strict total order is a trichotomous partial order

+Note that any total order is, as a specialized partial order, **acyclic**.

 <!-- ======================================================================= -->
 ## remarks

+Any non-empty total order has ..

-* Any total order consists of one connected component.
+* one and only one connected component.
-* Any total order has one and only one source vertex.
+* one and only one source vertex.
-* Any total order has one and only one sink vertex.
+* one and only one sink vertex.
-* Any total order is acyclic (i.e. no cycles at all).

-Note that, since any total order has one and only one source vertex, and since a total order is required to directional/oriented, the transitive reduction of any total order is a path graph.
+Note that, since any total order has one and only one source vertex, and since a total order is required to be directional/oriented, the transitive reduction of any total order can be visualized as a path graph.
 Because of that, and since a path graph is considered "linear" (as in one continuous line), any total order can be described as a **linear order**, or simply as a **loset**.

 <!-- ======================================================================= -->
 ## connex, trichotomous